 Metal-Rules.com: Was that immediately on your mind to ask Andy to finish the record?

 Bill Steer: Oh yeah, yeah.
 Absolutely.
 He’d been involved with the record from the start, you know, because he lent us gear.
 You know, we borrowed amps, guitars.
-So yeah, we were keeping in touch with him throughout the process.
+So yeah, we kept in touch with him throughout the process.
 So it was very natural.

 Metal-Rules.com: Are we going to see more albums coming from you guys in the future?

-Bill Steer: I think it’s pretty much a situation where of course they have an option for our next record, IF there is one.
+Bill Steer: I think it’s pretty much a situation where of course, they have an option for our next record IF there is one.
 Yeah, Nuclear Blast has been very cool with us so far.
 Like the deal we arrived at was very favorable to the band.
 So I guess they wanted us quite badly.
-You know?
+Do you know?

 LINE UP TALK